Money Management: Loan Repayment

 - There are no fees for Federal Consolidation Loans.
 If you’re told otherwise, double-check the lender your working with—it may be a scam.

-- The U.S. Department of Education’s Federal Consolidation Loan website is www.loanconsolidation.ed.gov.
-There aren’t many other lenders offering Consolidation Loans these days, so ED may be your best/only choice.
+- The U.S. Department of Education’s Federal Consolidation Loan website is www.studentloans.gov.
+There aren’t many other lenders offering Federal Consolidation Loans — the Department of Education is the only choice.

-- If your loans have already entered repayment, keep making your required monthly payments until your lenders’ records show that they’ve been paid in full by the Consolidation Loan.
+- If your federal loans have already entered repayment, keep making your required monthly payments until your loan records show they have been paid in full by the Federal Consolidation Loan.